UkuleleBoy46/Bookmarklets/README.md

 # Bookmarklets
 This is a collection of useful bookmarklets.
-If you find this helpful, consider starring it.
+If you find this helpful, consider starring it so you can find it again later.
 If you know someone who may benefit from it, share it with them!
 If you want to add a bookmarklet or contribute in some way, please see [CONTRIBUTING.md](CONTRIBUTING.md).
 ## Table of Contents
   - [Disclaimer](#disclaimer)
   - [What are bookmarklets?](#what-are-bookmarklets)